 In view of the many different possible syntactic arrangements of the arguments of a verb, and the many different possible combinations of requirement, prohibition, and optionality for each argument in each position, a large number of different kinds of alternations are possible.
 However, if we classify verbs by the syntactic alternations that they may and may not undergo, as Levin (1993) has for many verbs of English, we see a semantic coherence to the classes.
-For example, many verbs that denote the covering of a surface behave in the same manner as spray, including daub, splash, and sprinkle.
+For example, many verbs that denote the indirect application of a liquid to a surface behave in the same manner as spray, including shower, splash, and sprinkle.
 Nonetheless, the semantic regularities in alternation behaviour often seem ontologically unmotivated, and even arbitrary.
-For example, verbs of destruction that include in their meaning the resulting state of an entity (smash, crush, shatter), fall into a completely different behaviour class from verbs that do not (destroy, demolish, wreck) (Levin 1993, p.
+For example, verbs of destruction that include in their meaning the resulting physical state of the affected entity (smash, crush, shatter) fall into a completely different behaviour class from verbs that just report the fact of the destruction (destroy, demolish, wreck) (Levin 1993, p.
 239).

-Even what is perhaps the most basic and seemingly ontological distinction made by languages, the distinction between nouns, verbs, and other syntactic categories, is not as ontologically well-founded as it seems.
+Even what is perhaps the most basic and seemingly ontological distinction made by languages, the distinction between nouns, verbs, and other syntactic categories, is not as ontologically well-founded as it might seem.
 From the viewpoint of objectdominant languages (Talmy 2000a) such as English (and the majority of other languages), we are used to the idea that nouns denote physical and abstract objects and events (elephant, Abelian group, running, lunch) and verbs denote actions, processes, and states (run, disembark, glow).
 But even within European languages, we find that occasionally what is construed as an action or state in one language is not in another; a commonly cited example is the English verb like translating to an adverb, a quality of an action, in German: Nadia likes to sing: Nadia singt gern.
 But there are action-dominant languages in which even physical objects are referred to with verbs:

-For example, in a situation in which English might say There's a rope lying on the ground, Atsugewi [a language of Northern California] might use the single polysynthetic verb form $\&ultimes work alak \cdot a$...
+For example, in a situation in which English might say There's a rope lying on the ground, Atsugewi [a language of Northern California] might use the single polysynthetic verb form woswalak·a ...
 [This can] be glossed as 'a-flexible-linear-object-is-located on-the-ground because-of-gravity-acting-on-it'.
 But to suggest its nounless flavor, the Atsugewi form can perhaps be fancifully rendered in English as: "it gravitically-linearizes-aground".
 In this example, then, Atsugewi refers to two physical entities, a ropelike object and the ground underfoot, without any nouns.
 (Talmy 2000a, p.
 46)

-1.4.4 Language, cognition, and the world
+4.4 Language, cognition, and the world